Frequently Asked Questions

 Do United Methodists believe that they are the ONLY true church?
 Are they tolerant of other religions or denominations?

 The best way to answer that is to experience Communion and learn about the origins of the United Methodist Church.
 In the United Methodist Church, Communion is open to all.
-Communion is served the first Sunday of the month and on Wednesday evenings during Lent and Advent.
+Communion is served the first and fifth Sundays of the month, and on Wednesday evenings during Lent and Advent.

 The United Methodist Church is a Protestant movement and traces its roots back to John Wesley, an Anglican priest in the Church of England in the 1700s.
 Part of the mark of being a United Methodist is that we hold a wide range of theological beliefs.
 John Wesley said, "As to all opinions which do not strike at the root of Christianity, we think and let think."
 In general, we agree on the major aspects of theology.
 We believe in a Triune God: Father, Son and Holy Spirit.
 We believe in God’s love and forgiveness of all people.
 We believe in the mystery of salvation through Jesus Christ.
 And we believe in celebrating the Sacraments of Baptism and Holy Communion.